wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 function makePizza(toppings = [])
 ```

-For every single topping that is added to the pizza, let's add 200 miliseconds to the initial bake time which is 500.
+For every single topping that is added to the pizza, let's add 200 milliseconds to the initial bake time which is 500.
 Let's calculate that and save it in a variable as shown below 👇

 ```js
 const amountOfTimeToBake = 500 + (toppings.length * 200);